 Most mental illnesses don’t have a single cause.
 Instead they have a variety of causes, called risk factors.
-The more risk factors you have, the more likely you are to develop a mental illness.
-Sometimes, the mental illness develops gradually.
+The more risk factors you have, the more likely you are to develop a mental health condition.
+Sometimes, mental illness develops gradually.
 Other times, it doesn’t appear until a stressful event triggers it.

 There are many risk factors and triggers, but here are a few examples: